Axyss/AutomatiK/README.md

 - Epic Games (epic_mod.py)
 - Humble Bundle (humble_mod.py)
 </br>
 <b>Disclaimer:</b> AutomatiK was never meant to be a public bot, due to that, <b>It does not support more than one Discord server at a time</b>, so avoid inviting It to multiple servers.
-Nevertheless <b>If you just want to receive the free games</b> notifications without setting-up a whole bot, you can always follow <a href="https://twitter.com/AutomatiK_bot">AutomatiK's twitter account.</a>
+Nevertheless <b>If you just want to receive the free games</b> notifications without setting-up a whole bot, you can always follow <a href="https://twitter.com/AutomatiK_bot">AutomatiK's twitter account</a> or join <a href="https://discord.gg/AxnNau">this Discord server.</a>

 <h2>How can I use It?</h2>